Yaligarchetan/QuizApp/README.md

 ## Features

-- **Quiz Management**: Create, edit, and delete quizzes.
+- **Quiz Management**: Create, edit, and delete quizzes.(CRUD operations)
-- **Question Management**: Manage questions within quizzes with options for multiple-choice, true/false, and open-ended questions.
+- **Question Management**: Manage questions within quizzes with options for multiple-choice,and open-ended questions.
 - **Data Persistence**: Data stored in a MySQL database for long-term storage and retrieval.